 hit the road.
 They spent the next eleven months visiting and sampling the local beers of 24 countries on five continents.
 This essay is an excerpt on how their big trip and career sabbatical changed their lives.

-Robin and Pierre will be speaking at the 2012 Meet Plan Go event in San Francisco on October 16 as a part of an evening to teach travelers how to take their big trip.
+Robin and Pierre spoke at the 2012 Meet Plan Go event in San Francisco on October 16 that I ran to teach travelers how to take their big trip.

 While our Big Adventure affected us both in so many ways, perhaps the biggest impact is that I feel I have taken control of my life.
 I was able to live the dream of long-term travel that I’d had for so long, while also taking the time to reassess what I wanted when I came home.
 And I have no regrets.

 “Did our Big Adventure work?
 Did we experience the elation of absolute freedom for a year?
 Did we learn more about ourselves, what we wanted from life, and what was really important?
 Did we hit the “reset” button?
 Yes.

 After I quit my job and we hit the road, it took me a couple of months before I was able to stop keeping one ear attuned to the sound of my phone alerting me of an email; before I could realize that no one was going to demand that I stop what I was doing and pay attention to them and their problem.
 Slowly, though, I was able to relax and relish having each day to myself, to do with whatever I pleased.
 The only responsibility we had was making sure we had a roof over our heads and food on our plates every day.
 The rest was details.